 A REAL WORK OF ART: BOURNE & HOLLINGSWORTH | Fitzrovia

-A quirky cocktail bar in Fitzrovia combining blown-up 19th century paintings on the walls, mismatched chairs, and intriguing drinks.
-Basically, it’s like getting drunk in a tiny back room of the National Gallery.
-READ MORE.
+Bourne & Hollingsworth is a quirky cocktail bar in central London combining blown-up 19th century paintings on the walls, mismatched chairs, and intriguing drinks.
+Basically, it’s like getting drunk in a tiny back room of The National Gallery.

 HIGH-END COCKTAILS IN A TREE HOLLOW: HIDE BELOW | Mayfair

-It’s an incredibly handsome basement bar underneath Ollie Dabbous’ Michelin starred restaurant, Hide.
+Hide Below is an incredibly handsome basement bar underneath Ollie Dabbous’ Michelin-starred restaurant, Hide.
 As well as its own walk-in wine cellar, it boasts a sweeping bar carved out of ancient burr oak, backed by a full-stocked, glistening jewel of a drinks cabinet, lit up in gold.
 The cocktails come courtesy of Oskar Kinberg, a long-term colleague and friend of Dabbous, who – above everything – knows how to mix a bloody good drink.
 There’s no theatrics here; instead the focus is flavour.
-Seasonal produce is use to create simple but delicious drinks, and we’re yet to taste anything to the contrary.
-READ MORE.
+Seasonal produce is used to create simple but delicious drinks, and we’re yet to taste anything to the contrary.

 A BAR OF TWO HALVES: SWIFT | Soho

-It’s a two-storey cocktail bar on Soho’s Old Compton Street, brought to you by the folks behind both Nightjar and Milk & Honey.
-Upstairs is a slightly more laid-back, brighter space, focused around a small list of ‘light’ cocktails and oysters; downstairs on the other-hand is low-lit and moody, with a 250-strong whisky selection; a slightly lengthier (often whisky-based) cocktail list; and, at points, live jazz.
-READ MORE.
+Swift Soho is a two-storey cocktail bar on Old Compton Street, brought to you by the folks behind both Nightjar and Milk & Honey.
+Upstairs is a slightly more laid-back, brighter space, focused around a small list of ‘light’ cocktails and oysters; downstairs on the other-hand is low-lit and moody, with a 250-strong whisky selection; a slightly lengthier (often whisky-based) cocktail list; and, occasionally, live jazz.